-To help your marketing team get on the right track, we spoke to Richard Delahaye, the senior director of marketing at Barracuda MSP.
+To help your marketing team get on the right track, we spoke to Richard Delahaye, VP of marketing at Barracuda MSP.
 He shared his advice on how MSPs can make the most of marketing metrics and benchmarks to achieve the results that they’re looking for.

 It can be helpful to look at your marketing in two parts, marketing to prospective customers versus marketing to current customers, because you’re aiming for different results in each group.
 With a prospective customer, the goal is for them to turn into a customer.
 For a paying customer, often the goal is to keep them happy and hopefully to get them to buy more.